-Dates of Event Event Type FEMA Declaration Number County Designated?
+A DECEMBER OF THE OWNER OWNER OF THE OWNER OWNE FEMA Dates of Event Event Type Declaration Number County Designated?
 Location Description July 1, 2015 Thunderstorm Wind N/A N/A Riverhead, Mattituck, Shelter Island A passing warm front triggered a severe thunderstorm that impacted Northeastern Suffolk County.
 In Riverhead, trees were reported down on Marcy, Sweezy and Hamilton Avenues with \$5K in property damage reported.
 A large tree was reported down on a house along Wilson Avenue with \$3K in property damage.
 Trees were reported down along Bailie Beach Road in Mattituck with \$1.5K in property damage.
 A tree was reported down along Osprey Road on Shelter Island with \$1K in property damage.
 August 4, 2015 Thunderstorm Wind, Hail N/A N/A Nissequogue, Kings Park, St. James, Hauppauge, Stony Brook, Centereach, Setauket, Poquott, Belle Terre, Port Jefferson, Miller Place, Sound Beach, Rocky Point, Ridge, Shoreham, Wading River, Southold, North Haven, Orient Point, Fishers Island An approaching cold front triggered a cluster of severe thunderstorms producing multiple macrobursts that impacted the North Shore of Long Island, from Northwest Nassau County onto the North Fork of Long Island.
 Hail of 1.75 inches was reported in Mount Sinai.
 Hail of 1 inch was reported in Shoreham.
 A gust of 71 mph was measured at Great Gull Island.
 A wind gust of 95 mph was measured on the roof of Stony Brook University's Health Sciences Tower.
 Several trees were reported down on Frank Street in Nissequogue with \$3K in property damage.
 A tree was reported down, blocking Nowick Lane in the San Remo neighborhood of Kings Park with \$1K in property damage.
 Multiple trees and wires were reported down throughout the Hamlet of St. James with \$7.5K in property damage.
-Large branches and tree limbs were reported down at the intersection of Helen Marie Place and Bretton Road in Hauppauge with \$1K in property damage.
-A tree was reported down on Stony Brook Road in Stony Brook, resulting in \$1K in property damage.
+Large branches and tree limbs were reported down at the intersection of Helen Marie Place and Bretton Road in Stony Brook, resulting in \$1K in property damage.
 A second downed tree in Stony Brook brought down power lines over the track of the Port Jefferson Branch of the Long Island Railroad resulting in \$1K in property damage.
 Trees were reported down along Lower Sheep Pasture Road in Stony Brook resulting in \$3K in property damage.
-A large tree branch was reported down in Centereach resulted in 0.75K in property damage.
 A large tree was reported down on a house near the intersection of Dorn Place and Milford Lane in Centereach resulting in \$15K in property damage.
 A tree was reported down through a home on Settlers Way in Setauket resulting in \$7.5K in property damage.
-Multiple trees were reported down on Harmony Lane in Poquott, resulting in \$7.5K in property damage.
+Multiple trees were reported down on houses with roof damage, as well as power lines reported as down around the Port Jefferson Firehouse in Belle Terre resulting in \$25K in property damage.
 Numerous trees and power lines were reported down between Main Street and Bennets Road in South Setauket, resulting in \$15K in property damage.
 Multiple trees were reported down throughout the Village of Port Jefferson, resulting in \$10K in property damage.
-Two large trees were reported down on a fe
+Two large trees were reported down on framage.
+A large tree was reported down on the as power lines were reported down at house an